Romanian Justice Minister resigns

 "However, this wasn't enough for public opinion, so I have decided to resign from the post of Justice Minister."

+On Thursday, Romania's Constitutional Court dismissed all arguments previously filed against the decree.

-Romanian Prime Minister Sorin Grindeanu had asked Iordache to prepare a draft law similar to the controversial decree, which the government repealed earlier this week.
+Earlier this week Romanian Prime Minister Sorin Grindeanu had asked Iordache to prepare a draft law similar to the controversial decree.

 The decree would have decriminalized corruption that caused damage worth less than about $48,000 (200,000 lei).